MLB Draft League: History

 The league's founding six teams were formerly members of Minor League Baseball's New York–Penn League, Eastern League, and Carolina League before MLB's reorganization of the minors for 2021.
 In 2021, each team in the league played a 68-game regular season, with an All-Star Break taking place around the MLB draft.
 The season was expanded to 80 games per team beginning in 2022.

 In 2024, MLB announced that the league would be expanded by two teams in the near future and that it would extend its support for the league through 2030.

-In August 2025, it was announced that Attain Sports, the owners of the Frederick Keys and numerous Baltimore Orioles minor league affiliates, would move the current Keys team to High-A, while the Aberdeen Ironbirds, the then-current High-A affiliate of the Orioles would move to the MLB Draft League in 2026.
+In August 2025, it was announced that Attain Sports and Entertainment, the owners of the Frederick Keys and numerous Baltimore Orioles minor league affiliates, would move the current Keys team to High-A, while the Aberdeen Ironbirds, the then-current High-A affiliate of the Orioles would move to the MLB Draft League in 2026.